akalongman/sublimetext-autobackups/README.md

 Sublime Text 2 Auto backup plugin

-Automatically save a backup copy every time you save a file in Sublime Text 2 (Like DreamWeaver).
+AutoBackups is a Sublime Text 2 plugin, which automatically save a backup copy every time you save or open (if backup file not exists) a file.
+(Like DreamWeaver)